Key takeaways

 - Browser memory limits — Web UI caps at ~5k files without backend mode.
 Large monorepos need the CLI

-analyzeappears to be full-repo; large codebases may have slow index times - Crypto scam adjacency — Had to add a disclaimer about unauthorized tokens on Pump.fun.
-Not GitNexus's fault, but indicates the star count may be partially inflated by crypto/airdrop farmers
+- Crypto scam adjacency — Had to add a disclaimer about unauthorized tokens on Pump.fun, and the maintainer has warned that some star growth may be bot- or event-driven

 What to Watch

 - LadybugDB maturity — If the custom DB engine proves stable and performant at scale, it validates the zero-server approach.
-If not, it becomes the bottleneck
+The documented heap-OOM failures on very large repos say it is not there yet

 - Competition from editor-native features — Cursor, Claude Code, and Windsurf are all building deeper codebase awareness natively.
 GitNexus needs to stay ahead on graph depth

-- Incremental indexing — Essential for large-repo developer experience.
-Full re-index on every change will not scale
+- Incremental indexing — Still roadmap as of June 2026.
+Essential for large-repo developer experience; full re-index on every change will not scale

-- Community contributions — With 1.6k forks but a noncommercial license, the contribution incentive is complicated
+- Community contributions — 4.8k forks and a broadening contributor base (15 first-timers in one release cycle), but the noncommercial license keeps the contribution incentive complicated

 Bottom Line